 Numerous accommodation options are available around Sundarbans.
-The cheapest, however would be to to stay in the launch (staying in boat with the boat anchored in mid river) itself.
+The cheapest, however, would be to stay in the launch (staying in the boat with the boat anchored in the mid river) itself.

 In case you want to stay in hotels nearest to Sundarbans, book them in Pakhiralay, Bali or Sajnekhali island.
 The location of all these three places is close to the mangrove forests.

-There are also pricey and touristic resorts but if you’re a budget traveler, avoid them.
+There are also pricey and touristic resorts but if you’re a budget traveller, avoid them.